Andrei1128/Andrei1128/README.md

 ### Hi there 👋

-My name is Andrei and I am a computer science student.
+My name is Andrei and I am a computer science enthusiast with a strong interest in new technologies.

 ## 🙋‍♂️ Connect with me